-•Disassemble the original equipment rear brakes:

-Raise the rear wheels off the ground and support the rear suspension according to the vehicle manufacturer's instructions.

-Remove the wheel.
-Remove the two bolts that hold the stock caliper mounting bracket to the spindle.
-Lift off the bracket and stock caliper as one unit, then slide off the stock hat and rotor assembly.
-On some models you may have to unbolt the stock caliper from the caliper bracket before removal.
+- Disassemble the original equipment rear brakes: Raise the rear wheels off the ground and support the rear suspension according to the vehicle manufacturer's instructions. - Remove the wheel.
+Remove the two bolts from the backside of the upright that holds the stock caliper mounting bracket and lift off the bracket and stock caliper as one unit.
+You may have to unbolt the stock caliper from the caliper bracket before removal.
+Then slide off the rotor.